Beyond Frame-wise Tracking: A Trajectory-based Paradigm for Efficient Point Cloud Tracking: Related Work

 \section{Related Work}

-\textbf{Single Object Tracking on Point Clouds.} The field of SOT has evolved significantly, driven by advancements in point cloud processing~\cite{zhou2025pillarhist,zhou2023fastpillars,liu2023regformer,liu2024point,liu2025mamba4d,zhou2024information} and the image domain~\cite{zheng2024odtrack, zheng2022leveraging, zheng2023toward}.
-The pioneering work SC3D~\cite{sc3d} applied Siamese networks directly to point clouds, and introduced template matching, but suffered from inefficiency and non-end-to-end training.
-Addressing these limitations, P2B~\cite{p2b} leveraged a Region Proposal Network (RPN) and VoteNet~\cite{votenet} for real-time proposal generation.
-3D-SiamRPN~\cite{fang20203d} also has a similar pipeline.
-Follow-up methods like BAT~\cite{bat} fused box-aware structural features, PTT~\cite{ptt2021shan,ptt-journal} introduced the transformer, and V2B~\cite{v2b} transformed sparse points into dense bird’s-eye-view maps.
-Attention mechanisms were also integrated by STNet~\cite{hui2022stnet}, LTTR~\cite{lttr}, and PTTR~\cite{zhou2022pttr}, to propagate target-specific features.
-Despite progress, appearance-based methods struggled with inefficient geometry in sparse or occlusion scenes.
-This prompted motion-centric paradigms: $\mathrm{M}^2$-Track~\cite{mmtrack} modeled inter-frame target motion by a "segmentation and tracking" pipeline.
-Furthermore, M²Track++~\cite{m2track++} extended the paradigm to semi-supervised applications.
-To incorporate historical data, DMT~\cite{dmt} predicts the target's center from past bounding boxes.
-Recently, P2P\cite{p2p} considered the context relationship between the background; it inferred the relative motion directly from the cropped point clouds of two consecutive frames.
-However, these approaches focused on short-term temporal inputs, overlooking long-term historical frames.
-Recently, TAT\cite{tat} addressed this by aggregating historical templates via RNNs but failed to handle low-quality templates.
-STTracker~\cite{STT} uses a deformable attention mechanism to aggregate spatio-temporal features from a sequence of BEV feature maps.
-SeqTrack3D\cite{seqtrack3d} proposed a Sequence-to-Sequence paradigm, considered temporal clues of the target in points and box sequences, and extracted both key geometry and motion information from the point clouds sequence.
-While recent sequence-based methods improve robustness, they struggle to achieve a better trade-off between accuracy and efficiency due to the high overhead of multi-frame processing and the difficulty of learning consistent motion from complex sequential data.
+\textbf{Object Tracking on Point Clouds.} The field of 3D single-object tracking (SOT) has advanced rapidly with the development of point cloud processing.
+The pioneering work SC3D~\cite{sc3d} applied Siamese networks and template matching directly to point clouds, but suffered from inefficiency and non-end-to-end training.
+To address this, P2B~\cite{p2b} and 3D-SiamRPN~\cite{fang20203d} employed RPN and VoteNet~\cite{votenet} for efficient proposal generation.
+Subsequent methods enhanced feature representation: BAT~\cite{bat} incorporated box-aware structural features, PTT~\cite{ptt2021shan,ptt-journal} leveraged transformers, and V2B~\cite{v2b} converted sparse points to dense BEV maps.
+Attention mechanisms were further integrated by STNet~\cite{hui2022stnet}, LTTR~\cite{lttr}, and PTTR~\cite{zhou2022pttr} to propagate target-specific features.
+Appearance-based SOTs remain vulnerable under sparsity and occlusion, motivating motion-centric designs. $\mathrm{M}^2$-Track~\cite{mmtrack} modeled inter-frame motion via a segmentation-and-tracking pipeline, extended to semi-supervised settings by M²Track++~\cite{m2track++}.
+DMT~\cite{dmt} leveraged historical bounding boxes for center prediction, while P2P~\cite{p2p} inferred relative motion directly from cropped point clouds of consecutive frames.
+However, these methods primarily rely on short-term temporal inputs, neglecting long-term history.
+To address this, TAT~\cite{tat} aggregated historical templates via RNNs but struggled with low-quality inputs.
+STTracker~\cite{STT} employed deformable attention to integrate spatio-temporal features from BEV sequences, and SeqTrack3D~\cite{seqtrack3d} proposed a Sequence-to-Sequence paradigm to capture both geometry and motion from point cloud sequences.
+While sequence-based approaches improve robustness, they struggle to balance accuracy and efficiency due to the high cost of multi-frame processing and the complexity of modeling consistent motion.